 “The only sentient life in the universe is on the planet Earth.”

-Please note: This example is used only to clarify the steps of a paradigm shift in a way that can show how rare a major paradigm shift really is, and how much accumulating information is required to overturn a major existing paradigm.
-No implication about the validity or lack of validity to the paradigm is suggested at all, as that’s not the point of the exercise.
+1. This example is used only to clarify the steps of a paradigm shift in a way that can show how rare a major paradigm shift really is, and how much accumulating information is required to overturn a major existing paradigm.
+No implication about the validity or lack of validity to this particular paradigm is suggested at all, as that’s not the point of the exercise.
 The point is to understand paradigm shifts themselves, as a process.
 I chose an extreme example to help make the process of a paradigm shift easier to see.